-Collect Calls-Upon request of the calling party, the charges on a particular-person toll call, 'including messenger charges, if any, will be collected from the called telephone, if such charges are accepted by the party called.
+Collect Calls-Upon request of the calling party, the charges on a particular-person toll call, including measurements of the called telephone, if such charges are accepted by the party called.
 Messenger charges must be guaranteed by the calling party in case the called party cannot be located or refuses to accept the charges.
-Requests to have the charges collected call is given to the long-distance operator.
+Requests to have the charges collected in this way should be made when the call is given to the long-distance operator.

-Appointment Calls - An appointment to talk at a specified time may be made by notifying the long-distance operator of the time at which the connection is desired.
+Appointment Calls-An appointment to talk at a specified time may be made by notifying the long-distance operator of the time at which the connection is desired.
 No extra charge will be made for appointment calls (except for messenger service when such service is involved), but the Company cannot guarantee the completion of the call at the exact time specified.